The Sarabande Writing Residency at Blackacre State Nature Preserve and Historic Homestead

 Danica Novgorodoff is an artist, writer, graphic designer, horse wrangler, and marathon runner who lives in New York when she's not traveling the world.
 Her books include A Late Freeze, Slow Storm, Refresh, Refresh (included in Best American Comics 2011), and The Undertaking of Lily Chen.
 She has been an artist in residence at the MacDowell Colony, the Virginia Center for Creative Arts, Wildfjords Artist Residency, and Blue Mountain Center.

-2015 D. A. Powelle is the author of five collections, including Useless Landscape, or A Guide for Boys which received the National Book Critics Circle Award in poetry.
+D. A. Powell is the author of five collections of poetry, including Useless Landscape, or A Guide for Boys which received the National Book Critics Circle Award in poetry.
 His honors include the Kingsley Tufts Prize in Poetry and an Arts & Letters Award in Literature from the American Academy of Arts & Letters, as well as fellowships from the Guggenheim Foundation and the National Endowment for the Arts.

 Margaret Kimball is writing a graphic memoir about childhood and place, parts of which have appeared or are forthcoming in Black Warrior Review, Copper Nickel, Memoir(And), and South Loop Review.
 She has been in residence at Yaddo and is an assistant professor of illustration at Lesley University in Boston.